Sommlid/sommlid/content/_index.md

 ## Sommlid (he/him)

 Hi!
-I go by Sommlid online.
-I am an electronic music fanatic, and have been involved with the scene in many different capacities since 2014.
-Welcome to my personal homepage.
+I am Sommlid.
+By day I am an engineering student in the city of Boston, Massachusetts.
+In my free time my hobbies include listening to electronic music, data hoarding, bicycling, and generally learning new skills, hence the creation of this website.
+Welcome to my personal homepage; I hope you enjoy your stay!

+You can find a more comprehensive bio [here](https://sommlid.rocks/about/).

 Social links:
 - [Last.fm](https://www.last.fm/user/sommlid "Last.fm")